 As a Dayton area real estate agent, I have worked with other investors who are putting money to work in our community.
 These investors have also realized monthly rents well over one percent of a property’s purchase price.
 This is far different than investing in California or Nevada (two other states in which I have lived) in which an investor may be lucky to receive one-half of one percent of a home’s purchase price in rent.
 In short, I have done much better, from a cash flow standpoint, investing in Dayton than I would have in San Francisco or Las Vegas.

 If you are interested in purchasing rental real estate, or in purchasing multi-family homes, then contact me today to speak with a Dayton realtor.
 I pride myself in providing a high level of service and I look forward to being of assistance.
-I also service the areas of Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service the areas of Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.

 Note & Disclaimer: Nothing in this article, or on this website, should be construed as investment or financial advice.
 The opinions shared on this website are the personal, and not professional, opinion of the author and are not associated with Keller Williams Advantage.
 Any investment decisions should be made after consulting with a certified financial/investment professional.